ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 Don't use a totally unconstrained type variable if the function or class really needs the type to have some capability.
 Either use a type bound or a protocol to encode that requirement.
-Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was given), then using `Any` might be appropriate, or a type variable with no constraints if you need to preserve the type identity.
+Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was given), then using `Any` might be appropriate, or a type variable with no constraints to preserve the type identity.
 A function using `Any` will accept and return anything without errors--it turns off type checking for that element.